Bonuses & Promotions

 To place a bet in New York, a person must be at least 21 years old whether they are placing a bet online or at a retail location.
 Some tribal casinos in NY allow lower ages to enter.
 But sports betting activity is limited to people that are 21 and older.

-Yes, PointsBet has been legal in New York since January 24, 2022.
+Yes, PointsBet NY has been leagl in the state since January 24, 2022.
 It was the sixth sportsbook to make an appearance in the Empire State.
 While not as widely available when compared to a platform like DraftKings Sportsbook, it still rates fairly high on app stores with a 4.6-star rating average.
 It’s also one of our top recommended sports betting mobile apps.